jason-mares/tactiq/project/web-design/supreme-suspensions.md

 images-class:
 ---

 The flagship brand of a lift kit and accessories manufacturer, Supreme Suspensions™ wanted to earn more revenue as their WordPress shop was beginning to show its age.
 Brand confusion was compounded when the multi-million dollar brand had no established style guide and a team of designers adhering to different styles.
-We set out to design solutions for these four problems:
+Solutions were desined to alleviate four problems:

 1. Create style guide to align team with the goal of increasing ad and marketing effectiveness.
 2. Redesign a mobile-first website with a 2% conversion rate goal.